All Episodes

 Yes.

-But um, yes, I did call about the bonuses, and I wanted to further Eva's point.
+But yes, I did call about the bonuses, and I wanted to further Eva's point.

-I used to work on Wall Street becoming a uh before becoming a stay-at-home mom.
+I used to work on Wall Street before becoming a stay-at-home mom.

-My husband still works in Wall Street and has for the past twenty-two years.
+My husband still works on Wall Street and has for the past 22 years.

 That's one of the big things.

-I mean, you know, Wall Street, it's not everybody's fault that Wall Street and the and the insurance world happens to be in New York City.
+I mean, you know, Wall Street, it's not everybody's fault that Wall Street and the insurance world happens to be in New York City.

-You know, but for example, and I'm sure Eva feels the same way, but you know, we've made the decision to live up here because if we didn't, my husband would never see my kids for dinner and we wouldn't be able to educate our kids, you know, here in New York City.
+You know, but for example, and I'm sure Eva feels the same way, but we've made the decision to live up here because if we didn't, my husband would never see my kids for dinner, and we wouldn't be able to educate our kids, you know, here in New York City.

-So we feel penalized because you know, we might not be able to afford private education if these bonuses end up being taxed or having to give back and some have to give back to the government in some way.
+So we feel penalized because we might not be able to afford private education if these bonuses end up being taxed or having to give back and have to give back to the government in some way.

-Um my husband is from Dublin, Irel Ireland originally, and he's not currently a U.S. citizen, but he has a green card.
+My husband is from Dublin, Ireland originally, and he's not currently a U.S. citizen, but he has a green card.

 No, no, no.